 A free one-day festival celebrating the most interesting uses of writing and words in contemporary games.

-This event has passed, but you can see some photos of the event here and videos of the discussion and panel are below.
-To find out about our 2014 festival call for submissions and other annoucements, please sign up for our email list.
+You can peruse some photos of the 2013 event here and videos of the discussion and panel are below.

 What do writerly videogames look like?
 Come check out our showcase and play 20+ examples.
 Sometimes they’re mostly text on a screen, like Anna Anthropy’s twisted And the Robot Horse You Rode in On.
 Sometimes they’re gorgeously illustrated with prose inspired by magical realism and Flannery O’Connor, like Kentucky Route Zero.
 In Actual Sunlight, you battle depression as an RPG character.
 In Forumwarz, you can get into a war of words with virtual trolls on the web.
 In The Yawhg you decide what to do in the brief time before your town meets its doom.
 In Cart Life you have to remember when to pick up your kid from school after slinging coffee all day.

 Featuring the world première of the latest Kentucky Route Zero release: the intermission between Acts 2 and 3, entitled “The Entertainment.”

 789 Yonge St. at Bloor